nodalida2021/nodalida2021.github.io/lunch.md

 layout: default
 ---

+All information about WiFi access, maps, local transport, etc can be found in the <a href="nodalida19_booklet.pdf">conference booklet</a>

 ## Lunch

 The lunch will be served on every day between 12-14 in the Restaurant Terrace in the nearby Hotel Caribia.
 The hotel is 5 minutes slow walk away and can be seen from in front of the conference venue.